lucasmsa/vscodethemes-scrapper/README.md

-# 🖼️ Vscode Themes Crawler
+# ❖ Vscode Themes Crawler
 This is a web scraping project that is designed to get images from the [Vscode Themes website](https://vscodethemes.com/).
 It processes the pages, retrieves the themes images, and uploads them to an Amazon S3 bucket.
-It's built with Node.js and Typescript, using Puppeteer for the web scraping tasks.
+It's built with Node.js and Typescript, using Puppeteer for the web scraping tasks

-## ✒️ Purpose
+## 🞜 Purpose
 The main goal of this project is to fetch vscode theme images based on its 7 different programming languages available on the website.
 It cycles through different pages on the Vscode Themes website, retrieves the themes' images, processes and stores them to a specified S3 bucket separating the folders based on the theme.
 This project contains the data collection part for a bigger project that will use the images to train a machine learning model

-## ⚙️ Technologies
+## 🞼 Technologies
 The following technologies were used for this project:

 - **Node.js** with **Typescript**